duckfist/MM2Random/readme.txt

 - All Wily bosses now only have a 25% chance each to take any damage from the Mega Buster, except Wily Machine, which has a 75% chance.
 Don't forget to try the Buster on these bosses to save some weapon energy!
 - No Wily boss will be weak to Time Stopper, so don't bother trying it.
+One of the Robot Masters will, though, so try it in the Wily 5 refights.
 - Additional large weapon capsules have been placed in Wily 5 and Wily 6.
 - The ceilings have been removed from a few Robot Master boss rooms
 - Woodman's leaf shield now only does 4 damage to you instead of 8